NARST Fellows Program

 Rationale

-The NARST Fellows Program honors and recognizes members for their exceptional contribution to, and excellence in, research and service to the NARST community.
-The goal of the Fellows program is to create cohorts of scholars that would contribute toward fostering a sense of pride and community in the NARST organization.
-NARST Fellows are each accomplished scholars and community members whose scholarship, service, and leadership activities contribute to and advance the NARST community.
-The Fellows Program highlights and celebrates the epistemological, geographic, racial, linguistic, gender, and other diversity of the accomplished scholars representing a range of research traditions, along with their presence and commitment to advancing the mission of NARST.
+The goal of the Fellows Program is to recognize accomplished scholars who will be part of a cohort of scholars that contribute toward fostering a sense of pride and community in the NARST organization.
+NARST Fellows are accomplished scholars and community members whose scholarship, service, and leadership activities contribute to and advance the NARST community and the field.
+The Fellows Program highlights and celebrates accomplished scholars representing a diversity of racial, linguistic, gender, and other identities, from around the world and from various epistemological traditions.
+The program also aims to acknowledge the scholars’ presence and commitment to advancing the mission of NARST within and beyond the organization.

-NARST Fellows will be current and active members of the NARST community.
+NARST Fellows are active members of the NARST community.
 It is expected that NARST Fellows will continue to contribute and advance science education through their varied research, service, and leadership.
 The Fellows are expected to work collectively to build a fellowship within the NARST and science education community.

 Who is a NARST Fellow?

-- Current and active NARST membership of at least 10 years
+• Current and active NARST membership of at least 10 years, or with a justifiable gap in sustained membership

-- Evidence of sustained research and impact in science education (e.g., development of new ideas, illumination of novel areas, pursuit of a line of work, robust dissemination)
+• Evidence of sustained research and impact in science education (e.g., development and pursuit of new lines of work, illumination of novel areas of inquiry, robust dissemination)

 How are NARST Fellows Selected?

 We encourage you to nominate a colleague who meets the criteria above to be a NARST Fellow.
-The nomination process is described below:
+The nomination package includes:

-- A statement (max: 3 pages) by the nominee that describes the work of the nominee.
-The statement should address how the nominee’s work addresses the selection criteria stated above.
+• A statement (max: 3 pages) by the nominee that describes the work of the nominee.
+The statement should describe how the nominee’s work addresses the criteria stated above.

-- The nominator should submit all of the above as one pdf document via email to the Chair/Co-Chair of the NARST Fellows Sub-committee (hosunk@uci.edu & ljaber@fsu.edu).
+The nominator should submit all of the above as one pdf document via email to the Chair/Co-Chair of the NARST Fellows Sub-committee (ljaber@fsu.edu and easuarez@umass.edu).